ansible-community/images/execution-environments/README.md

 ## Running the test suite

-The `execution-environments/tests/` directory is a [uv](https://docs.astral.sh/uv/) project that builds each execution environment with [`ansible-builder`](https://github.com/ansible/ansible-builder/) and verifies the resulting image with [`pytest-container`](https://github.com/dcermak/pytest_container/).
+The repository's root [uv](https://docs.astral.sh/uv/) project provides a `test` dependency group that builds each execution environment with [`ansible-builder`](https://github.com/ansible/ansible-builder/) and verifies the resulting image with [`pytest-container`](https://github.com/dcermak/pytest_container/).
 The tests read the expected Fedora release, explicitly pinned Python package